 "I think my wishes were heard," Michele Hertz said after the hearing.
 "My concern with Donny is that it will never be something he'll completely erase.
 I don't want him to base his life on this."

 She repeated what she had told Kennedy about people being responsible for "their choices."
-Both Brady and her son had been drinking before the crash and, according to police, Brady had a blood
+Both Brady and her son had been drinking before the crash and, according to police, Brady had a blood alcohol level

 She also explained her son and Brady had the sad, special connection in that both had lost their fathers.
 She said Joshua could talk to Brady about things he felt he could not say to his family.